Why We Love It

 Employers are looking to hire candidates that display pre-entry work experience, so it’s good to start early and take advantage of apprenticeships offered at the college or university level.
 A keen interest in research and maintaining the environment will help you to excel in this type of role.

 You can find good job opportunities with a range of employers from federal and state departments, environmental agencies, private waste management firms or consultancies, non-profit-making conservation projects, recycling companies, manufacturing firms and other industries like automotive or tourism.
 Some examples of employers looking to hire experienced waste management engineers include CB&I Project Services Group, LLC., AECOM, Land O’Lakes, Inc., ITER, CDM Smith, BWX Technologies, Inc., and Trihydro Corporation.

-Can I Become a Waste Management Engineer?
+How To Become a Waste Management Engineer

 Waste Management Engineer Salary Data

 We’ve provided you the following to learn more about this career.
 The salary and growth data on this page comes from recently published Bureau of Labor Statistics data while the recommendations and editorial content are based on our research.

 National Anual Salary

 How do Waste Management Engineer salaries stack up to other jobs across the country?
 Based on the latest jobs data nationwide, Waste Management Engineer's can make an average annual salary of $88,040, or $42 per hour.
 On the lower end, they can make $64,610 or $31 per hour, perhaps when just starting out or based on the state you live in.